 Our second installation: SES Solar Co-op Ltd. is in partnership with the City of Saskatoon at their Landfill Energy Project.

 Together we have developed a ground-mounted solar installation to help power the Landfill Gas Generation Station.
-80 Polycrystalline Solar Panels have been installed.
-SESSC and the City of Saskatoon each own 40 of them.
+80 Polycrystalline Solar Panels were installed by Rock Paper Sun Ltd. SESSC and the City of Saskatoon each own 40 of them.
 Each panel has 345 watts of capacity and each array has 13.8 kW.
 Site overview.pdf